-Keep in mind that no matter how luxurious a property you choose, being in the heart of the rain forest means that nature might intrude on your stay — so expect to see a few bugs here and there.
+Keep in mind that no matter how luxurious a property you choose, being in the heart of the rainforest means that nature might intrude on your stay, so expect to see a few bugs here and there.
 It might also take effort to get to some of the more remote lodges.
-Chan Chich Lodge, for example, is located on a private wildlife reserve in northwestern Belize and can only be reached by charter plane or 4×4 vehicle.
+Chan Chich Lodge, for example, is located on a private wildlife reserve in northwestern Belize, and can only be reached by charter plane or 4×4 vehicle.

-Rates at jungle lodges can be high, but in many cases they include at least some meals and activities.
-Double-check what’s included — and whether the rates are per person or per room — before booking.
+Rates at jungle lodges can be high, but in many cases, they include at least some meals and activities.
+Double-check what’s included—and whether the rates are per person or per room—before booking.
 Note also that many lodges do not offer television or Wi-Fi.
 For some travelers, this is part of the charm; if that’s not the case for you, be sure to check ahead.

 Belize Beach Resorts

 The beach resorts here are not the massive all-inclusive complexes you may have seen elsewhere in the Caribbean; most have fewer than 25 rooms.
-The intimate size lends itself to more personal service and a casual, laid-back vibe.
+This intimate size lends itself to more personal service and a casual, laid-back vibe.
 Most resorts offer dive packages for those looking to explore Belize’s famous reefs.

 On Ambergris Caye, Xanadu Island Resort is a well-appointed and eco-friendly resort south of San Pedro.
 With 20 suites ranging in size from studios to three bedrooms, the property offers complimentary kayaks and bicycles for guest use, as well as a nature walk and waterfall.